InsideTheSim/ethmerge.com-content/readme.md

 This repo contains [Markdown](https://guides.github.com/features/mastering-markdown/) files that are fetched during the build process for
 [ethmerge.com](https://ethmerge.com).
 Contributions are welcome in the form of Pull Requests. ❤️

+I would **love** to see various authoritative voices in our community provide content for this project.
+My time (InsideTheSim) is best spent working on UI / UX challenges as the content accrues.
+Any help spreading the word about this project is greatly appreciated!

 # Contributing
 ## Introduction
 The introduction copy lives in the `/introduction.md` file at the root of the repo.